 Overrun demand charge: 4 times Schedule 48T Demand Charge

-Overrun energy charge: 4 times Schedule 48T Energy Charge
+Overrun energy charge: 4 times Schedule 48T On-Peak Energy Charge

 Reactive Power Charges:

-The maximum 15-minute reactive demand for the billing month in kilovolt-amperes in excess of 40% of the maximum measured kilowatt demand for the billing month will be billed, exclusive of the above charges, at 57¢ per kvar of such excess reactive demand.
+The maximum 15-minute reactive demand for the billing month in kilovolt-amperes in excess of 40% of the maximum measured kilowatt demand for the billing month will be billed, exclusive of the above charges, at 58¢ per kvar of such excess reactive demand.
 In addition, all reactive kilovolt-ampere hours (kvarh) which are registered in excess of 40% of the registered monthly kilowatt-hours (kWh) will be billed at 0.06¢ per kvarh.